 Even though your new product is going to be the focus of your marketing efforts in the near future, it’s important that you don’t go overboard and build the whole site around it.
 If people enter your site and all they can see is promotions for your upcoming product launch, how are they supposed to find your existing products?
 You don’t want to alienate them by bombarding them with adverts for a new product.
-I think many of us have experience this overkill on the new product and it tends to be annoying.
+I think many of us have experienced this overkill on the new product, and it tends to be annoying.

-Therefore, you want to create your sales new page, and put some information on the launch in the sidebar, but keep the rest of the navigation features the same.
+Therefore, you want to create your new sales page, and put some information on the launch in the sidebar, but keep the rest of the navigation features the same.

 Now That You’re Ready

 It’s important that you prepare your website ahead of the product launch so people know that it’s coming.
 Focus on the benefits of the new product with your teasers, and you’ll get people excited and ready to buy.
-Set up these features on your website, and more important, est all links before your big launch day.
+Set up these features on your website, and more important, test all links before your big launch day.
 You want to make sure you are ready to deal with the orders when they start coming in, and minimize any tech issues in advance.
-There’s nothing worse that buy links that don’t work!
+There’s nothing worse than buy links that don’t work!